Shugo Chara!: Manga

 The series was put on hiatus along with two other series, Rozen Maiden and Zombie-Loan, in December 2008 due to a sudden illness and hospitalization of one of the authors.
 One month later, Peach-Pit announced that all three series will resume and thanked their fans for the support during the illness.

 There is a four-volume spin-off manga series called Shugo Chara Chan!, featuring drawings by Mizushima Naftaren, which is in yonkoma (4-panel) comics style and focuses on Amu's guardians.
 There is no special edition version of the spin-off series.

 The January issue of Kodansha's Nakayoshi magazine confirmed on December 1, 2009, that Peach-Pit would be ending the Shugo Chara! manga in the next issue on December 28.
 A sequel series was later announced, titled Shugo Chara!
 Encore!, and ran between April and September 2010 issues of Nakayoshi.

+A sequel manga, titled Shugo Chara!
+Jewel Joker, began serialization in Nakayoshi on August 2, 2024.

 Anime

 Shugo Chara! was adapted into an anime television series of the same title in 2007.
 The television series is produced by Satelight under the direction of Kenji Yasuda and was first broadcast on the Japanese network, TV Tokyo.
 Consisting of fifty-one episodes, the first episode, "A Guardian Character is Born!" (しゅごキャラ誕生!, Shugo Kyara Tanjō!), aired on October 6, 2007.
 The episodes were rebroadcast by five other networks within a few days after the initial broadcast on TV Tokyo.

 Six pieces of theme music by the J-pop group Buono! are used for the first season—two opening themes and four closing themes.
 The opening theme for the first twenty-six episodes is "Kokoro no Tamago" (こころのたまご); and the last twenty-five episodes, "Minna Daisuki" (みんなだいすき, lit.
 'I Love Everyone').
 The closing theme for the first twelve episodes is "Honto no Jibun" (ホントのじぶん); episodes thirteen to twenty-six, "Ren'ai Rider" (恋愛 ライダー, Ren'ai Raidā); episodes twenty-seven to thirty-nine, "Kiss!
 Kiss!
 Kiss!"; and the last twelve episodes, "Gachinko de Ikō!" (ガチンコでいこう!).
 There are also four insert songs, all sung by Nana Mizuki: "Meikyū Butterfly", first sung in episode 12; "Black Diamond", first in episode 39; "Heartful Song", first in episode 47; and "Taiyou ga Niau yo", first in episode 93.